 Every drunken night out with a group needs a good jumping off point.
 And if you’re looking to get rowdy with your crew, you can’t do much better than getting the night started here.
 Great Mexican in a great neighborhood.
 Load up on chips and queso, and probably/obviously tequila.

-Every big city needs a go-to sandwich shop, and this is our town's best.
-Regardless of the location you choose (there are two now), you won't be disappointed.
-Their veggie sammy is the best we've had - ever.
+Every big city needs a go-to sandwich shop, and this is our town’s best.
+Regardless of the location you choose (there are two now), you won’t be disappointed.
+Their veggie sandwich is the best we’ve had - ever.

-Denver isn't known for it's BBQ, which is why this place is so important.
-Head North of the city to experience a Texas-style BBQ joint and Denver's best smoked meat.
+Denver isn’t known for its BBQ, which is why this place is so important.
+Head north of the city to experience a Texas-style BBQ joint and Denver’s best smoked meat.

 A must-visit in the Cap.
-Hill area of town, Liks has been around since late 70's, and a trip inside will bring you right back in time.
-With hundreds of flavor inventions under their belt, Liks knows exactly what they're doing, so you can't go wrong with any order here.
+Hill area of town, Liks has been around since the late 70s, and a trip inside will bring you right back in time.
+With hundreds of flavor inventions under their belt, Liks knows exactly what they’re doing, so you can’t go wrong with any order here.